grafana/grafana/docs/sources/setup-grafana/configure-security/secret-scan.md

 ## Before you begin

 - Ensure all your API keys have been migrated to service accounts.
-  If you need help with this step, follow [Migrate API keys to Grafana service accounts]({{< relref "../../administration/api-keys/#migrate-api-keys-to-grafana-service-accounts" >}}).
+  For more information about service account migration, refer to [Migrate API keys to Grafana service accounts]({{< relref "../../administration/api-keys/#migrate-api-keys-to-grafana-service-accounts" >}}).
-- Deployed Grafana 10.0 or later.

-## Steps
+## Configure secret scanning

 1. Open the Grafana configuration file.